heartcombo/simple_form/README.md

 ### Wrapping Rails Form Helpers

-Say you wanted to use a rails form helper but still wrap it in **SimpleForm** goodness?
+Say you wanted to use a rails form helper but still wrap it in **Simple Form** goodness?
 You can, by calling input with a block like so:

 ```erb